Get started

 Optional flags:

 • --access-key The AWS access key for an IAM user that can upload recordings to an S3 bucket.
-Required when using S3 as a storage backend.
-You can alternatively define the secret access key as an environment variable, AWS_SECRET_ACCESS_KEY.
+Required when using S3 as a storage backend if no IAM role is passed to the instance.
+You can alternatively define the secret access key as an environment variable, AWS_ACCESS_KEY_ID.

 • --secret-key The AWS secret access key for an IAM user that can upload recordings to an S3 bucket.
-Required when using S3 as a storage backend.
+Required when using S3 as a storage backend if no IAM role is passed to the instance.
 You can alternatively define the secret access key as an environment variable, AWS_SECRET_ACCESS_KEY.

 • If you deploy the recorder with the UI, you must have HTTPS enabled in your tailnet.